shrinerb/shrine/doc/refile.md

 #### `.types`

-In Shrine validations are done by calling `.validate` on the attacher class:
+In Shrine, validations are done by calling `.validate` on the attacher class:

 ```rb
 class MyUploader < Shrine